Ensono/amido.github.io/docs/testing/cypress_functional_testing.md

 as possible.
 The key features of Cypress:

 - Integration testing with API testing support (Node.js)
-- Easy debugability (DOM snapshotting)
+- Easy debuggability (DOM snapshotting)
 - Selector playground
 - Great documentation
-- Best implementation of Live Reloading
+- The best implementation of Live Reloading

 ### Why Cypress is categorised in the pre-deployed tests